-CHLORINE, CHLORAMINES AND TRIHALOMETHANES-Water treatment is designed to address microbial contaminants, but the disinfectants can leave behind harmful byproducts when they react with naturally occurring organic and inorganic matter.
+DISINFECTANTS AND DISINFECTION BYPRODUCTS-Water treatment facilities use disinfectants to kill microbial contaminants, but disinfectants like CHLORINE and CHLORAMINES can leave behind harmful byproducts when they react with naturally occurring organic and inorganic matter.
 In addition to tasting bad, they can cause skin and/or eye irritation during bathing.
+Common disinfection byproducts from chlorine include haloacetic acids (HAAs) and the trihalomethanes (THMs) chloroform, bromodicholoromethane, dibromochloromethane and tribromomethane/ bromoform; however, over 600 water disinfection byproducts have been identified from chlorinated tap water^{15 16}.

-FLUORIDE-Most of our customers want to remove fluoride for health reasons11.
+FLUORIDE-Many of our customers want to remove fluoride for health reasons17.
 Fluoridation, the controlled addition of fluoride to a public water supply, is touted as necessary to reduce cavities and improve oral health; however, many Western European countries have rejected water fluoridation, and tooth decay rates are no higher than US cities with fluoridation.
-Only 3% of Western Europe drinks fluoridated water^{12,13}.
+Only 3% of Western Europe drinks fluoridated water^{18,19}.
 The decision to fluoridate in the US is typically not made by the citizens, but when cities can vote whether to add it to their water, they choose not to.
-Over 144 Cities have discontinued water fluoridation since 199014.
+Over 144 Cities have discontinued water fluoridation since 199020.

 HERBICIDES, PESTICIDES AND OTHER AGRICULTURAL CHEMICALS AND WASTE PRODUCTS-Run off, water leaving farm fields because of rain, melted snow, or irrigation, is the number one source of lake and river pollution but also contaminates coastal waters and underground drinking water supplies.
-Common sources include fertilizer, herbicides, pesticides, animal waste from domesticated livestock feeding and farming operations, irrigation water and plowing15.
-There is active litigation for over \$1 Billion in total compensation against herbicide manufacturers by farmers for damage to non-GMO crops caused by herbicide driftage as well as consumers for health problems as severe as cancer^{16, 17, 18,19.}
+Common sources include fertilizer, herbicides, pesticides, animal waste from domesticated livestock feeding and farming operations, irrigation water and plowing21.
+There is active litigation for over \$1 Billion in total compensation against herbicide manufacturers by farmers for damage to non-GMO crops caused by herbicide driftage as well as consumers for health problems as severe as cancer^{22, 23, 24,25.}

 GLYPHOSATE, an herbicide marketed to large scale agricultural operations as well as consumers (Roundup), has been linked to cancer.
-A recent peer-reviewed publication, that compiled a summary of over 140 de-classified documents from litigation, exposes how one manufacturer influenced and manipulated reporting of scientific studies and covered up deleterious toxicological implications20.
+A recent peer-reviewed publication, that compiled a summary of over 140 de-classified documents from litigation, exposes how one manufacturer influenced and manipulated reporting of scientific studies and covered up deleterious toxicological implications26.